 Professor Steven (Shichang) Gao is Chair of RF and Microwave Engineering, and the Director of Postgradudate Research at School of Engineering and Digital Arts, University of Kent, UK.

 He started his career since 1994 while at China Research Institute of Radiowave Propagation (China).
-Then he worked as a Post-doctoral Research Fellow at National University of Singapore (Singapore), a Research Fellow at Birmingham University (UK), a Visiting Scientist at Swiss Federal Institute of Technology (ETH Zurich, Switzerland), a Visiting Fellow at Chiba University (Japan), a Visiting Scientist at University of California at Santa Barbara (US), and a Senior Lecturer, Reader and Head of Antenna and Microwave Group at Northumbria University (UK).
-Prior to joining Kent as a Professor in Jan.
-2013, he was the Head of Satellite Antennas and RF System Group at Surrey Space Centre, University of Surrey (UK).
+Then he worked as a Post-doctoral Research Fellow at National University of Singapore (Singapore), a Research Fellow at Birmingham University (UK), a Visiting Scientist at Swiss Federal Institute of Technology (ETH Zurich, Switzerland), a Visiting Fellow at Chiba University (Japan), and a Visiting Scientist at University of California at Santa Barbara (US).
+He was a Senior Lecturer, Reader and Head of Antenna and Microwave Group at Northumbria University (UK) during 2002-2007, and the Head of Satellite Antennas and RF System Group at Surrey Space Centre, University of Surrey (UK) during 2007-2012.
+He joined the University of Kent as a Professor in 2013.
 He also held short-term visiting appointments at some institutes including as a Visiting Professor at Northwestern Polytechnic University (China) and the University of Calabria (Italy).

-He published 2 books including Space Antenna Handbook (Wiley, 2012) and Circularly Polarized Antennas (Wiley-IEEE, 2014), over 300 refereed papers in international journals and conferences, and 4 patents.
+He authored, co-authored and co-edited 2 books including Space Antenna Handbook (Wiley, 2012) and Circularly Polarized Antennas (Wiley-IEEE, 2014), over 300 refereed papers in international journals and conferences, and 4 patents.